Important Websites for Physical Education

 Teaching approaches are not necessarily exclusive.
 We may be likely to switch and mix approaches to suit the objectives of the unit of work or the lesson.
 As objectives vary within a lesson, the teacher may move between different teaching approaches or methods.
 The teacher begins by deciding what he/ she wishes to achieve and then chooses the most appropriate method of realising those objectives.
 We realise that a flexible approach is needed at times in the teaching of PE and that a number of approaches may take within one lesson.Among the teaching approaches which are particularly appropriate for teaching physical education are;

-the direct-teaching approach
+the direct-teaching approach the guided-discovery approach the integrated approach.

 The direct-teaching approach involves the teacher in telling or showing children what to do and in observing their progress.
 It entails the teacher making all, or most of, the decisions concerning the content of the lesson and the child responding to instructions.
 It is a useful approach if the objectives are concerned with performing folk dances, for instance.
 Direct teaching is appropriate too for use when organising activities, ensuring that safety practices are being applied and in the handling of PE equipment.
 Thus, it can feature as part of the teacher’s approach in a wide range of lessons.